 But you might already have a REAL ID and don't even realize it.
 Pull out your driver's license and take a look at it.
 If it has a star in the upper-right corner, you're holding a REAL ID.

 Even if you don't have a star on your license, you still might be OK.
-DHS notes on its website that "Enhanced Driver’s Licenses (EDL) issued by Washington, Michigan, Minnesota, New York, and Vermont are considered acceptable alternatives to REAL ID-compliant cards and will also be accepted for official REAL ID purposes."
+DHS notes on its website that "Enhanced Driver’s Licenses (EDL) issued by Michigan, Minnesota, New York, Vermont, and Washington are considered acceptable alternatives to REAL ID-compliant cards and will also be accepted for official REAL ID purposes."

 These enhanced driver's licenses usually have the word "Enhanced" and a U.S. flag printed on them at the top, so if you live in one of these states and have an enhanced license, you're also good to go.